JamieHeather/stitchr/README.md

 * `-h` - see a help menu, containing all the command line options
 * `-c` - specify a particular constant region gene (in the case of TRBC) or allele
+* `-s` - specify a species: 'human' or 'mouse' are the only valid options currently, with human as default
 * `-aa` - provide an incomplete amino acid sequence (spanning at least the CDR3, with some padding on either side), to assess the accuracy of the stitched TCR sequence.
 Must be a single string, unbroken by spaces or linebreaks
 * `-cu` - use an alternative codon usage file, from which to generate the sequences for the non-templated residues (see below)
 * `-l` - use a different leader region to that present with the given V